Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Experimental results

-\textbf{How many levels do we need?} In this experiment the ResNet block in the image feature pipeline consists of only $1\times1$ filter kernels, except the first Conv layer.
-There is no interaction between neighboring pixels in this setting, and the only interaction is through geometric moments and affine transformation of the coordinate grid.
+In this experiment, the ResNet block in the image feature pipeline consists of only $1\times1$ filter kernels, except the first Conv layer.
+There is no interaction between neighboring pixels in this setting; the only interaction is through geometric moments and affine transformation of the coordinate grid.
 Each level in our DGM model consists of a ResNet block with two ResNet layers, a coordinate bases generator defined with two convolutional layers, and two fully connected layers for affine parameters prediction.
-This setting helps us understand the overall contribution made by the coordinate bases and the affine transformation.
+This setting helps us understand the overall contributions of the coordinate bases and the affine transformation.

-Table \ref{table:1x1} reports DGM model's classification performance as well as number of parameters as we increase the number of levels in the model.
-In \textit{Level-1}, we simply use the canonical coordinate grid to generate the bases.
+Table \ref{table:1x1} reports the DGM model's classification performance and the number of parameters as we increase the number of levels in the model.
+In \textit{Level-1}, we use the canonical coordinate grid to generate the bases.
 The results show that DGM \textit{Level-2} performs significantly better than DGM \textit{Level-1} on both the CIFAR-10 and CIFAR-100 datasets.
 This performance improvement reflects the effectiveness of transforming the coordinate grid to regenerate better bases.
-We also see that the performance difference between the \textit{Level-3} and \textit{Level-4} models is minimal .
-In DGM \textit{Level-4} w/o affine transform we do not transform the coordinate grid, hence the bases in this case remain same for every images.
-We can see without affine transformation the performance of the model drops indicating the effectiveness of using affine transformation.
-Also, increasing the levels beyond $4$ does not significantly improve the classification performance, but is accompanied by a large increase in the number of parameters and computation; hence, we use only \textit{Level-4} in all the experiments.
+We also see that the performance difference between the \textit{Level-3} and \textit{Level-4} model is minimal .
+In DGM \textit{Level-4} w/o affine transform (last row), we do not transform the coordinate grid; hence the bases in this case, remain the same for every image.
+Without affine transformation, the model's performance drops, indicating the effectiveness of using affine transformation.
+Also, increasing the levels beyond $4$ does not significantly improve the classification performance but is accompanied by a large increase in the number of parameters and computation; hence, we use only \textit{Level-4} in all the experiments.